jackleemeta/al_downloader_flutter/README.md

 ```

 ```
-/// summarize the download status for a set of urls final status = ALDownloaderBatcher.getDownloadStatusForUrls(urls);
+/// Get download status for a set of urls final status = ALDownloaderBatcher.getDownloadStatusForUrls(urls);
 ```

-### ALDownloaderPersistentFileManager - persistent file management by url
+### ALDownloaderPersistentFileManager - A manager that manage persistent file by url

 ```
 final model = await ALDownloaderPersistentFileManager